NBA Rumors: LeBron James Recruiting ‘Fellow Megahumans’ In 2019 Free Agency, Per ‘Bleacher Report’

 In the past months, Kawhi Leonard emerged as the Lakers’ top free agent target in the summer of 2019.
 The Lakers decided not to engage in trade negotiation with the San Antonio Spurs, believing they could acquire Leonard next offseason as an unrestricted free agent.
 After being traded to the Toronto Raptors, the All-Star forward said he has no interest in playing and staying in Canada, heating up the speculations that he is heading to Los Angeles after the 2018-19 NBA season.

 Lots of things can happen between now and the 2019 NBA offseason.
-As Favale noted, the 2019 free agency will determine if LeBron James is a free-agent magnet or a superstar repellant.
+As Favale noted, the 2019 free agency will determine if LeBron James is a free-agent magnet or a superstar repellent.